dxos/dxos/docs/design/halo-spec.md

 The Space key is then used to sign a credential that designates the Agent's Identity as the owner of the HALO.

 **(3)**
-The Identity key is then used to Admit the first Device to the Space.
+The Identity key is then used to Admit the first Device to the Agent's Identity.
 This grants authority to the Device to sign additional credentials.

 **(4)**